Insurance and Fees

-ConnectiCare families usually get 1 visit within the first three months post-partum but you need to call to confirm your plan's breastfeeding benefits and inquire if there is a cap on how much they will reimburse you.
+ConnectiCare families usually get 1 home visit within the first two months postpartum but you are require to call to confirm your plan's breastfeeding benefits and inquire if there is a cap on how much they will reimburse you.
 You will be responsible for the consultation fees at the time of service but will be provided the necessary forms to submit for reimbursement.

 If you have Cigna, Anthem or United Health Care, you may be able get insurance coverage for our consults.
 Keep reading.

 Forrester Lactation has partnered with the Lactation Network to provide families with lactation coverage both prenatally and postpartum.
 If eligible, the Lactation Network will cover the cost of of 6 lactation consults.
 They handle the paperwork and bill your insurance directly.
 To find out if you are eligible for coverage, click here.